-Defence Terrestrial s and manufactures d defence electronics onics, subsystem rcuitry and cable lt to meet military and to perform in the wironments.
+Calian designs and manufactures aerospace and defence electronics including vetronics, subsystem assemblies, circuitry and cable harnesses built to meet military qualifications and to perform in the harshest of environments.

 The Company's terrestrial segment provides solutions oriented to a variety of markets including cable networks and wireless, precision GNSS and timing antennas and receivers, asset management solutions, producer to consumer agriculture technology, along with environment and nuclear consulting.

-• Renewed contract with SaskPower for technical and engineering services to support planning for small modular reactors (SMRs)

-• Won new business, including over \$5 million worth of armoured vehicle cable and harness manufacturing business; additional antenna systems work from NASA, a long-standing customer; as well as a contract to develop a multi-camera high speed image

-· Became a founding member of the new space industry group "Space Canada."
-The national group will raise awareness for

-· Played a role in a historic moment-the first time the European Space Agency (ESA) was able to successfully capture views of the planet Mercury.
+- Signed \$185 million in new contracts in FY22, including \$160 million with existing customers. - Renewed contract with SaskPower for technical and engineering services to support planning for small modular reactors (SMRs) for an additional year. - · Won new business, including over \$5 million worth of armoured vehicle cable and harness manufacturing business; additional antenna systems work from NASA, a long-standing customer; as well as a contract to develop a multi-camera high speed image processing module for drone applications worth \$2 million. - Became a founding member of the new space industry group "Space Canada."
+The national group will raise awareness for Canada's growing space sector. - · Played a role in a historic moment-the first time the European Space Agency (ESA) was able to successfully capture views of the planet Mercury.
 As part of the ESA/JAXA BepiColombo mission, our 35m antennas transmitted commands to the spacecraft as it tracked a probe through space and received images back to the ground station.
-These black-and-white images, taken 1,000 km

-• Launched several products including Bin-Sense® Solo, providing an affordable entry-level remote monitoring solution for small- to medium-sized grain bins; a new antenna receiver solution in partnership with u-blox which enables solution providers to obtain unprecedent precise location accuracy on a robust and affordable platform; as well as Decimator D4 product which was a huge

-• Expanded composite capabilities to other aperture-size antenna reflectors and building large composite material structures for the
+These black-and-white images, taken 1,000 km from Mercury's surface, will help ESA better understand the "mysterious" planet. - · Launched several products including Bin-Sense® Solo, providing an affordable entry-level remote monitoring solution for small-to medium-sized grain bins; a new antenna receiver solution in partnership with u-blox which enables solution providers to obtain unprecedent precise location accuracy on a robust and affordable platform; as well as Decimator D4 product which was a huge success leading to record Decimator sales in 2022. - · Expanded composite capabilities to other aperture-size antenna reflectors and building large composite material structures for the military.

-Three months ended Year ended September 30, 2022 September 30, 2021 September 30, 2022 ptember 30, 2021 Revenues \$ 30,517 \$ 42,728 \$ 150,398 \$ 166,591 Gross profit 10,176 11,279 43,335 41,576 Selling and marketing 2,764 1,975 9,224 7,496 General and administration 2,162 2,519 9,211 9,683 Research and development 734 1,243 4,243 3,542 Profit before under noted items \$ 4,516 \$ 5,542 \$ 20,657 \$ 20,855
+Three mor iths e nded Year ended September 30, September 30, 2022 2021 Sep otember 30, 2022 September 30, 2021 Revenues \$ 30,517 \$ 42,728 \$ 150,398 \$ 166,591 Gross profit 10,176 11,279 43,335 41,576 Selling and marketing 2,764 1,975 9,224 7,496 General and administration 2,162 2,519 9,211 9,683 Research and development 734 1,243 4,243 3,542 Profit before under noted items \$ 4,516 \$ 5,542 \$ 20,657 \$ 20,855